hadley/adv-r/Computing-on-the-language.md

     x <- quote(a + b)
     substitute2(x, list(a = 1, b = 2))

 When writing functions like this, I find it helpful to do the evaluation last, only after I've made sure that I've constructed the correct substitute call with a few test inputs.
+(This is also much easier to test more formally)

-If you want to substitute in a variable or function call, you need to be careful to supply the right type object to substitute:
+If you want to substitute in a variable or function name, you need to be careful to supply the right type object to substitute:

     substitute(a + b, list(a = y))
     # Error: object 'y' not found